bizz84/starter_architecture_flutter_firebase/README.md

 ## References

-This project borrows many ideas from my [Flutter & Firebase Udemy Course](https://nnbd.me/flutter-firebase), as well as my [Reference Authentication Flow with Flutter & Firebase](https://github.com/bizz84/firebase_auth_demo_flutter), and takes them to the next level by using Riverpod.
+This project borrows many ideas from my [Flutter & Firebase Course](https://nnbd.me/ff), as well as my [Reference Authentication Flow with Flutter & Firebase](https://github.com/bizz84/firebase_auth_demo_flutter), and takes them to the next level by using Riverpod.

 Here are some other GitHub projects that also attempt to formalize a good approach to Flutter development: